-The number of respiratory illness presentations to EDs continued to decrease in the past week, although still in the higher range of what is usually reported at this time of year (Figure 3).
+The number of respiratory illness presentations to EDs decreased in the past week to a comparable range of values usually reported at this time of year (Figure 3).

 Figure 3.
 Number of respiratory illness presentations to emergency departments in WA by week, 2017 to 2022 YTD